sindrijonsson/DeepLearningProject12/README.md

 The project was developed using in Google Drive using Colab notebooks.
 The main notebooks (.ipynb) pertaining to the work done in this project were then migrated to this GitHub repository.

 __NOTE:__ The dataset provided and used in this project contains personal and sensitive data and can therefore not be shared within this repository.
 For this reason an end-to-end run through of training/testing the models can not be performed.
-Instead, the results of from k-folds have been saved in the `K_fold` folder.
+Instead, the results from k-folds have been saved in the `K_fold` folder.

 The main results of the project are summarized in the following notebooks:
 * model_performance.ipynb